DeNeutoy/blog/docs/syntax.md

 ### The problems with Ontonotes 5.0 annotations

-If we are taking a practical approach to semantic role labelling, there are several modifications we can make to the Propbank schema to improve performance and remove things we don't care about.
+If we are taking a practical approach to semantic role labeling, there are several modifications we can make to the Propbank schema to improve performance and remove things we don't care about.

 #### Discourse Arguments